porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 ## type="search"

 Inputs with `type="search"` receive a decorative search icon when used outside a form.
+Within a form, a submit buttons becomes visible.
-If the input contains a value, a clear button becomes visible.
+If the input contains a value, a clear button shows up.

 <Playground :markup="typeSearch" :config="config"></Playground>

-## type="search" within form

-Inputs with `type="search"` receive a search submit button when within form.
-If the input contains a value, a clear button becomes visible.

-<Playground :markup="typeSearchWithinForm" :config="config"></Playground>

 ## type="search" with locate action